All Episodes

 Who's your congressional candidate?

-So in Arizona, you can uh get an early ballot uh through the mail.
+So in Arizona, you can get an early ballot through the mail.

-And so, or you could be on the list where you do get it sent to you uh each election, but it's uh clarified uh you know in short periods of time.
+And so, or you could be on the list where you do get it sent to you each election, but it's clarified in short periods of time.

 So a lot of people do this.

-Uh, we've built this over the last several decades, unlike some of these states who are trying to do this, you know, short at the at the last minute, send a ballot to everybody who's on the voter rolls, no matter how accurate or inaccurate it is.
+We've built this over the last several decades, unlike some of these states who are trying to do this, you know, short at the last minute, send a ballot to everybody who's on the voter rolls, no matter how accurate or inaccurate it is.

-Uh so it's important that you do chase it uh after you send it back in or drop it back off to make sure it has been counted.
+So it's important that you do chase it after you send it back in or drop it back off to make sure it has been counted.

 Yeah, look, I mean, there's a lot in play here, a lot at stake here.

-And you know, I I look at, for example, Arizona.
+And, you know, I look at, for example, Arizona.

 How many new miles of border wall have been built in the state?

-The president now has built three hundred miles of wall.
+The president now has built 300 miles a wall.

 They wouldn't help the president.

-The president had a, you know, find other means to reallocate funds from the defense department to get that done.
+The president had to, you know, find other means to reallocate funds from the Defense Department to get that done.

 How many miles in Arizona have been built?

-Uh they often had nothing, or you know, one of those Normandy barriers you could just step over, put a ramp over.
+And the Border Patrol agents, they often had nothing or one of those Normandy barriers you could just step over, put a ramp over.

 We've got the cartels trafficking through our communities.

-It's a public safety issue, it's a national security issue, the opioids, the illegal traffic.
+It's a national security issue, the opioids, illegal traffic.

-And so, I mean, that our community welcomes the border wall, welcomes border security, promises made, promises kept.
+And so, I mean, our community welcomes the border wall, welcomes border security.

 It's been an honor to work with President Trump to bring border security to Arizona.